 When Disney+ first launched in 2019, the company took extra precautions by placing a warning in the description of films regarding any controversial or outdated scenes before watching some of Disney’s older, classic content.
-For reference, some of the scenes that were in question were those from older Disney Animated Classics, such as Disney’s Dumbo and Lady and the Tramp.
+For reference, some of the scenes in question were those from older Disney Animated Classics, such as Disney’s Dumbo and Lady and the Tramp.

 This program includes negative depictions and/or mistreatment of people or culture.
 These stereotypes were wrong then and wrong now.
 Rather than remove this content, we want to acknlowedge its harmful impact, learn from it and spark conversation to create a more inclusive future together.
 Disney is committed to creating stories with inspiration and aspirational themes that reflect the rich diversity of the human experience around the globe.
 To learn more about how stories have impacted society visit.